Presidents Cup Competition

 Welcome to the Presidents Cup, VYSA Competition.

-Teams with an Official VYSA League Roster and US Youth Soccer Players Passes and born in the following year groups are eligible.
+Teams with an Official VYSA League Roster or a VYSA EDP League roster and US Youth Soccer Players Passes and born in the following year groups are eligible.

 Roster Size and Continuity

-A U14-U18 team must not allow more than twenty-two (22) or less than seven (7) players on its roster at any given time during the seasonal year.
+A U14-U18 team must not allow more than twenty-two (22) or less than seven (9) players on its Presidents Cup roster at any given time during the seasonal year.

-A U13 team must not allow more that eighteen (18) or less than seven (7) players on its roster at any given time during the season year.
+A U13 team must not allow more that eighteen (18) or less than nine (9) players on its rPresidents Cup roster at any given time during the season year.

-A U12 9v9 team must not allow more than sixteen (16) or less than 7 players on its roster at any given time during the seasonal year.
+A U12 9v9 team must not allow more than sixteen (16) or less than seven (7) players on its Presidents Cup roster at any given time during the seasonal year.

 A team may enter competition in the age group corresponding to the age of its oldest player.

 For the Presidents Cup, any team registered with US Youth Soccer through VYSA and playing in a recognized league may apply.
-VYSA only recognizes VYSA travel leagues for the Presidents Cup competition.
+An official VYSA League Roster or a VYSA EDP League roster with US Youth Soccer Players Passes are recognized leagues.

 12U, 13U and 14U teams..Because the 12U, 13U and 14U State Cup is held in the Spring, if a team should win the Presidents Cup in the Fall want to participate in the State Cup in the Spring, they will be able to do that.
-However, if the Presidents Cup champion from the Fall 2017 play advances to the round of 16 in State Cup they may not keep the Presidents Cup Championship.
-The newest rule of the Presidents Cup also says that no player may be in the round of 16 in an age group in State Cup competition and go forward to Presidents Cup Regionals or Nationals.
+However, if the Presidents Cup champion from the Fall 2018 play advances to the round of 16 in State Cup they may not keep the Presidents Cup Championship.
+The newest rule of the Presidents Cup also says that no player may play in the round of 8 or quarter finals in an age group in State Cup competition and go forward to Presidents Cup Regionals or Nationals.

 If the team drops from the Presidents Cup and stays in the State Cup competition, the 2nd place team or next available team in the Presidents Cup will go forward to Regionals as the VYSA Presidents Cup Champion.